jeffreykegler/hoonlint/misc/whitespace.md

   Its pre-comment column should be undefined.

 * A TISTIS,
-  indented one stop more than the anchor column.
+  aligned one stop after than the anchor column.

 * A vertical gap.
   Its inter-comment column should be the anchor column.